opensearch-project/documentation-website/_search-plugins/knn/filter-search-knn.md

 To refine k-NN results, you can filter a k-NN search using one of the following methods:

 - [Efficient k-NN filtering](#efficient-k-nn-filtering): This approach applies filtering _during_ the k-NN search, as opposed to before or after the k-NN search, which ensures that `k` results are returned.
 This approach is supported by the following search engines:
-  - Hierarchical Navigable Small World (HNSW) algorithm implemented by the Lucene search engine (k-NN plugin versions 2.4 and later)
+  - Lucene search engine with a Hierarchical Navigable Small World (HNSW) algorithm (k-NN plugin versions 2.4 and later)
   - Faiss search engine (k-NN plugin versions 2.9 or later) <!-- TODO Are there any specific algorithms that this works for? -->

+-  [Post filtering](#post-filtering): Because it is performed after the k-NN search, this approach may return significantly fewer than `k` results for a restrictive filter.
-- [Boolean filter](#boolean-filter-with-ann-search): This approach runs an [approximate nearest neighbor (ANN)]({{site.url}}{{site.baseurl}}/search-plugins/knn/approximate-knn/) search and then applies a filter to the results.
-Because of post-filtering, it may return significantly fewer than `k` results for a restrictive filter.
+    - [Boolean post filter](#boolean-filter-with-ann-search): This approach runs an [approximate nearest neighbor (ANN)]({{site.url}}{{site.baseurl}}/search-plugins/knn/approximate-knn/) search and then applies a filter to the results.
+The two query parts are executed independently and then the intersection of their result sets is taken.
+    - [The `post_filter` parameter](#post-filter-parameter): This approach runs an [approximate nearest neighbor (ANN)]({{site.url}}{{site.baseurl}}/search-plugins/knn/approximate-knn/) on the full dataset and then applies the filter to k-NN results.

 - [Scoring script filter](#scoring-script-filter): This approach involves pre-filtering a document set and then running an exact k-NN search on the filtered subset.
 It does not scale for large filtered subsets.